kevin-hogan/blackbox/README.md

 ## Network topology

 The network topology is configured through the Mininet Python API in `start_mininet.py`.
-Currently, it creates one webserver host (`h1`), one regular host (`h2`), and one Snort IDS host (`snort`).
+Currently, it creates one webserver host (`webserver`), one client host (`client1`), and one Snort IDS host (`snort`).
 See below for details on Snort.

 ## Snort integration

 This tool is currently configured to work with Snort IDS.
-For testing purposes, I've created a very simple rule in the `snort/blackbox.rules` file that will throw an alert on detecting any attempt to SSH.
+For testing purposes, I've created a very simple rule in the `snort/blackbox.rules` file that will throw an alert on detecting any SSH attempt on the webserver.

-To see this in action, start up Blackbox, then type `h2 wget h1` in the Mininet CLI.
-This should retrieve an `index.html` file just fine, as a simple webserver is running on `h1`.
-If you then run `h2 ssh h1`, you'll see the "SSH Attempt Detected" alert message appear in the Ryu console.
-In addition to printing the alert, the application will respond by installing a flow that drops all packets originating from the IP that caused the alert (so a follow-up run of `h2 wget h1` will fail).
+To see this in action, start up Blackbox, then type `client1 wget webserver` in the Mininet CLI.
+This should retrieve an `index.html` file just fine.
+If you then run `client1 ssh webserver`, you'll see the "SSH Attempt Detected" alert message appear in the Ryu console.
+In addition to printing the alert, the application will respond by installing a flow that drops all packets originating from the IP that caused the alert (so a follow-up run of `client1 wget webserver` will fail).
 See `dump_alert` in `snort_learning_switch.py` for the implementation.

 ## Upcoming enhancements